 This is most often viewed as the IRS attempting to persuade people into thinking of cryptocurrencies as long-term investments rather than quick trades.
 The rules do get a tiny bit trickier, though.

-If you use cryptocurrencies like bitcoin as actual currency (receiving or giving it as payment for something), that’s considered a taxable event.
+If you use cryptocurrencies like Bitcoin as actual currency (receiving or giving it as payment for something), that’s considered a taxable event.
 For business owners who accept crypto as a payment option, as well as those that choose to use it as an actual currency rather than an investment, this can cause a headache since each transaction, no matter how small, needs to be reported on annual taxes.
-That’s like trying to document every can of soda or bag of chips you bought with cash in your year-end tax forms.
+That’s like trying to document every can of soda, cup of coffee, and bag of chips you bought in a 12 month period in your year-end tax forms.

-The way this works is all dependent on how long you held the coins or tokens.
-If you receive them for goods or services rendered, that’s easy—it counts as straight-up ordinary income and falls into that category for taxes.
-If, on the other hand, you paid someone with bitcoins or the like, you still have work to do.
+The way taxes work when you use cryptocurrencies like regular currency is all dependent on how long you hold the coins or tokens.
+If you receive crypto for goods or services rendered, that’s easy—it counts as straight-up ordinary income and falls into that category for taxes.
+If, on the other hand, you paid someone with bitcoins or the like, you have some work to do.
 You need to figure out exactly when you obtained or purchased those coins originally.
 If it was less than a year ago, any change in value is considered ordinary income.
-If it was more than 12 month ago, that’s the same as cashing out a long-term profit or loss in the eyes of the IRS and therefore gets taxed as capital gains.
+If your original purchase was more than 12 months ago, that’s the same as cashing out a long-term profit or loss in the eyes of the IRS and therefore gets taxed as capital gains.

-This can be a pain, to be sure.
-But there are ways to prepare for these tax hiccups ahead of time.
-Signing up for a specialized app, software platform, or website can help.
-These in additional to or as an alternative to setting up a simple spreadsheet of your own can go a long way.
+Keeping track of every transaction can be a real pain.
+Thankfully, there are ways to prepare for these tax hiccups ahead of time.
+Signing up for a specialized tax and transaction tracking app, software platform, or website can help.
+These are in addition to or as an alternative to setting up a simple spreadsheet of your own.

 – Shehan Chandrasekera, Head of Strategy – Tax at CoinTracker.io, cryptocurrency portfolio tracker and tax calculator